FerranDonoso/09-2019-Predicting-Profitability/README.md

-# Predicting-Profitability
+# Predicting-Profitability-MBA
-A regression analysis to predict the profit of new products
+A regression analysis to predict the profit of new products and a market basket analysis of transactional data